LowSkillDeveloper/3WiFiLocator-Unofficial/README.md

 - Dark theme and option to switch to it.
 - Offline vendor database from "Wps Wpa Tester" app.
 - Added history of data founded in 3wifi for networks you scanned.
 (Local database in the application, where the networks saves when you found data in 3wifi)
-  - Added import and export of local database in .json file
-  - Added import and export in .csv file
-  - Manually adding wifi to the database
 - Import txt file from RouterScan to local DB (or myuploads.txt from 3wifi)
 - Added ability to backup SQLite file and restore database from it.
 - Added a local database search button next to the search button in the online 3wifi database
 - Added the ability to download wpspin.html to the phone
 - Added caching of wps pin code data from the 3wifi server
 - Added the ability to login using only the API key
 - Ability to open 3wifi website in WebView
-- Added the ability to manually search by BSSID in the 3WiFi database
+- Added the ability to manually search by BSSID in the 3WiFi
-- Added the ability to manually search by ESSID in the 3WiFi database
+- Added the ability to manually search by ESSID in the 3WiFi
 - Added WPS connection via Root
 - Added button to display Wi-Fi point location on Google Map if coordinates are returned by server.